christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 So, if a Phoenix route does not require a Controller, does that mean we can drop the last letter of **MVC**?

-*Not necessarily, and here's why.*
+*Not necessarily.*

 Because the role of the Router is often elided when we talk about Web MVC, it's easy to miss its significance.
 The Controller part of MVC is not just a `Controller` module that includes one or more action functions.
-Rather, it is a particular contract, enforced by the Router, for matching a request with the code that will generate a response.
+Rather, it is a particular contract, enforced by the Router, for matching a request with the code that will handle the response.
-We can see this contract in the API for Phoenix's `match` macro:
+We have already seen this contract in the API for Phoenix's `match` macro:

 ```elixir
 # Generates a route match based on an arbitrary HTTP method
 match(verb, path, plug, plug_opts, options \\ [])
 ```

-I argue that the real Controller Pattern is matching a **verb** and **path**, and executing a **module/function** in the context of a **request**.
+I argue that the real Controller pattern in Web MVC matches a **verb** and **path**, and executes a **module/function** in the context of a **request**.

-For most [CRUD] apps, the Controller Pattern suffices.
+For most [CRUD] apps, the Controller pattern suffices.
-It might even seem easy.
+It might even seem simple.
-But it is not ideal for every scenario, including but not limited to:
+But it does not work for resource designs such as:

 1. An echo server that replies to all requests for a path (for any HTTP method)
-1. A REST-based framework where the HTTP methods supported for each resource are encoded in the connected Plug, and not the Router; *e.g.*, [PlugRest]
+1. A REST-based framework where the HTTP methods supported by each resource are encoded in the connected Plug, and not the Router; *e.g.*, [PlugRest]

-The Controller Pattern forces you to divide a resource (as identified by a URL path) into multiple routes, split HTTP method logic between the Router and Controllers, and re-implement core resource behavior (like "Not Found") in each action function.
+The Controller pattern forces you to divide a resource (as identified by a URL path) into multiple routes, split HTTP method logic between the Router and Controller, and re-implement core resource behavior (like "Not Found") in each action function.
 It does not allow a 1:1 mapping between Routes and Resource implementations.